katur/lotkavolterra/INSTALL.md

 ## Install development dependencies

-Webpack is used for bundling Javascripts.
+[Webpack](http://webpack.github.io) is used for bundling Javascripts.
 Also, CSS is in [SASS](http://sass-lang.com/), so needs to be compiled.
 There is a [Gulp.js build script](gulpfile.js) to accomplish both tasks in development.

-To set up, assuming [Gulp.js](http://gulpjs.com/) is installed on the system, first run the following in the project root, which will install the
+To set up
-<package.json> dependencies in a git-ignored directory called `node_modules`:
+(assuming [Gulp.js](http://gulpjs.com/) and the SASS Ruby gem are installed on the system), first run the following in the project root to install the <package.json> dependencies in a git-ignored directory called `node_modules`:
 ```
 npm install
 ```